14 Genome Mapping

 Such regions can be fairly large.
 For example, see this 20 kb region around position 224750:

-Let’s clean up your working directory by removing all the data and output from this chapter.
+Let’s clean up our working directory by removing all the data and output from this chapter.

-Press ctrl + c on your terminal, and type y when requested.
-Once completed, the command below will remove the /<PATH>/<TO>/genome-mapping directory as well as all of its contents.
+The command below will remove the /<PATH>/<TO>/genome-mapping as well as all of its contents.

 Pro Tip